The fractional Laplacian with reflections: Preliminaries

-Next, we characterize the $C_b$-generator of the $C_b$-Feller semigroup $(P^D_t)$, see \ref{d.cbgenerator} for the definition.
+\kb{For our development in Section~\ref{s.sg}, we need to} characterize the $C_b$-generator of the $C_b$-Feller semigroup $\mk{P_D}$\kb{;} see \ref{d.cbgenerator} for the definition.
 The operator is a (typically strict) extension of the generator of the Feller semigroup on $C_0(D)$.
-Whereas the latter is defined as the derivative at $t=0$ of the orbits with respect to the norm $\|\cdot\|_\infty$, the $C_b$-generator is defined via the Laplace transform of the semigroup.
-Theorem \ref{t.generatorchar} provides several equivalent characterizations of the $C_b$-generator.
-We shall use them in what follows, as well as the next lemma. \begin{lem} There exists $c=c(D,\alpha)>0$ such that if $D\subset B(0,R)$, then
+Whereas the latter is defined as the derivative at $t=0$ of the orbits with respect to the norm $\|\cdot\|_\infty$, the $C_b$-generator is defined via the Laplace transform of the semigroup. \kb{To this end we will use a general} Theorem \ref{t.generatorchar}, \kl{providing} several equivalent characterizations of $C_b$-generator\kb{s}\kl{, } \kb{and the following \kb{simple} lemma.}